Skip to content

 Retirement Changes the Rules: Outcomes Depend on the Path, Not Just the Average

 During working years, volatility can feel like an inconvenience.
-Contributions continue, time is on your side, and a downturn can even be an opportunity to buy at lower prices.
-In retirement, that logic reverses.
-Withdrawals introduce a new constraint: when the portfolio is down, selling assets to fund lifestyle needs locks in losses and reduces the capital available for the recovery.
-That is why retirees often discover that “long-term average returns” are not the most important metric.
-The path of returns—the order in which good and bad years arrive—can matter more than the average.
+Contributions continue, time is on your side, and a downturn can even be an opportunity to accumulate shares at lower prices.
+In retirement, that logic reverses completely.
+Withdrawals introduce a new constraint that changes the relationship between volatility and outcomes: when the portfolio is down, selling assets to fund lifestyle needs locks in losses and permanently reduces the capital available for recovery.
+This is why retirees often discover that long-term average returns are not the most important metric in retirement planning.
+The path of returns — the specific order in which good and bad years arrive — can matter more than the average, particularly in early retirement when the portfolio is at its largest and most vulnerable.

-Another reason retirees emphasize preservation is that retirement is often a one-directional transition.
-There is no “new paycheck” to replace major errors.
-A portfolio may still recover after a deep drawdown, but the retiree’s lifestyle often cannot wait for a multi-year recovery timeline.
-Capital preservation is, in practical terms, a way to ensure that time remains an ally rather than becoming an enemy.
+Another reason retirees emphasize preservation is that retirement is a one-directional transition with no built-in correction mechanism.
+There is no new paycheck arriving to replace major portfolio errors.
+A portfolio may still recover mathematically after a deep drawdown, but the retiree’s lifestyle often cannot wait for a multi-year recovery timeline.
+Capital preservation is, in practical terms, a way to ensure that time remains an ally rather than becoming an enemy — and that the retirement plan does not depend on markets behaving favorably in precisely the years when the retiree is most financially exposed.

 1) Why Drawdowns Destroy Retirement Outcomes

-It is also important to recognize that the “drawdown trap” is not limited to equities.
-Bonds can experience drawdowns as well, particularly when interest rates move quickly or when credit spreads widen.
-In certain regimes, multiple parts of a portfolio can struggle at once.
-That is one reason retirees increasingly emphasize the concept of resilience: a plan designed to remain functional across different environments.
+It is also important to recognize that the drawdown trap is not limited to equities.
+Fixed income can experience significant drawdowns as well, particularly when interest rates move sharply or when credit spreads widen during economic stress.
+In certain market regimes — rising rates, recessionary credit cycles, or macro dislocations — multiple parts of a diversified portfolio can struggle simultaneously.
+That is one reason retirees increasingly emphasize resilience as a framework concept: a plan designed to remain functional across different market environments, not one that assumes a particular correlation structure will hold.

 Preservation-First Planning Starts With Constraints